InnovateForVegas/.github/CONTRIBUTING.md

 ## Join a Project

-At any given time there may be more than one top-level project in progress in the Code for Vegas organization, found on GitHub or perhaps elsewhere for non-code-like projects.
+At any given time there may be more than one top-level project in progress in the Innovate for Vegas organization, found on GitHub or perhaps elsewhere for non-code-like projects.
 Until a better system is identified and implemented, projects participation is managed through the GitHub Teams feature, identifying the team members involved and meeting with them to discuss participation is a great early step.
 We encourage those interested in joining a project to bring curiosity, skill, or both, as long as there is also interest!

 ## Start a Project